Watchdog: Virus stalks Egypt’s prisons amid news blackout

 Tens of thousands of people in Egypt are crammed into what rights groups say are overcrowded and unsanitary prisons.

-Despite appeals for the government of President Abdel Fattah el-Sissi to release thousands of inmates to curb the spread of contagion, authorities have only accelerated a long-running crackdown on dissent, arresting health workers, journalists and critics who voice concerns over the government’s handling of the pandemic.
+Despite appeals for the government of President Abdel Fattah el-Sissi to release thousands of inmates to curb the pandemic, authorities have accelerated a long-running crackdown on dissent, arresting health workers, journalists and critics who voice concerns over the government’s handling of the pandemic.

 “Instead of providing adequate medical care and health measures needed to prevent the spread of COVID-19, the Egyptian government tries to obscure a serious health crisis in prisons,” said Joe Stork, deputy Middle East and North Africa director at HRW.